iletai/awesome-copilot/chatmodes/api-architect.chatmode.md

 - Backoff (optional)
 - Test cases (optional)

-## When you respond with a solution follow these design guidelines:
+## When you respond with a solution follow these design guidelines

 - Promote separation of concerns.
 - Create mock request and response DTOs based on API name if not given.